Innis College, Toronto

 Innis College is one of the constituent colleges of the University of Toronto.
-It is one of the University of Toronto's smallest colleges in terms of size and the second smallest college in terms of population with approximately 2000 registered students.
-It is located in the campus' historic west end, directly north of Robarts Library, and is named after prominent University of Toronto political economist Harold Innis.
+It is one of U of T's smallest colleges in terms of size and the second smallest college in terms of population with approximately 2000 registered students.
+It is located at the St. George campus in its historic west end, directly north of Robarts Library, and is named after prominent University of Toronto political economist Harold Innis.

-The College includes a fully equipped cinema, supporting 35mm, 16mm, and all digital presentation formats, known as Innis Town Hall, which hosts numerous film festivals, free film screenings, and a variety of other cultural events.
+The College includes a fully equipped cinema known as the Innis Town Hall, which hosts numerous film festivals, free film screenings, and a variety of other cultural events.
 It also serves as a venue for Hot Docs, which is North America's largest documentary film festival.

 History

 Originally designed to be a wing (now Wetmore Hall) onto New College, Innis College was founded separately in 1964 as the second non-federated college to be formed under the University's administration.
 Although initially located at the Macdonald-Mowatt house on St. George Street, the College has since relocated to a building on Sussex Avenue that incorporates a substantial Victorian home into a functional modern structure designed by Jack Diamond and Barton Myers.

-Vladimir House, the first Innis residence located at 651 Spadina Avenue, was replaced by a larger, modern residence in 1994.

 Innis was also the first University of Toronto college to host an open pub (1975) and the first one to sport an equity split between faculty and students on its governing council.

 The current Principal of Innis College is Charlie Keil.
 The current Innis Registrar is Donald Boere.